rajfal/rajfal.github.io/_posts/2018-01-22-Investigate-soil-survey-graph-with-Cypher.md

 │"hc_171"   │3           │["Northbury","Swifford","Westshire"]│
 └───────────┴────────────┴────────────────────────────────────┘
 ```

-  : - or use a more incisive graph approach to identify the suspect relationships
+3. Let's use a more incisive graph approach to show us the suspect relationships
   ```sql
   MATCH (n:Hort_Client)<-[:SENT_TO]-(:Soil_Report)<-[:ACTIONS]-(:Contractor)-[:OPERATES_IN]->(m:Region)
 WITH n.name as hort_name, count(DISTINCT m.name) as no_regions